-Probe Vehicle Data: This method uses data collected from many vehicles equipped with GPS devices or mobile phone apps that track their movement.
+Probe Vehicle Data: This method uses data collected from a large number of vehicles equipped with GPS devices or mobile phone apps that track their movement.
 This data can be anonymized and aggregated to understand traffic patterns, identify congestion hotspots, and estimate travel speeds.
 Probe vehicle data offers real-time and wide-area coverage of traffic conditions.